AndreasMy/Calculator_Blazor/Calculator/README.md

 A simple calculator build with Blazor as part of a school curriculum.
 This calculator uses NCalc to perform calculations on string expressions.
 I decided to use the expression based approach because of the benefits that comes with parsing a string expression.
 This way, I could reduce state management at the component level and handle the string building logic to its own service.

+### Expected behavior

+I tried to model the button behavior to loosely match the behavior of the iPhone calculator.
+This calculator does not toggle positive or negative numbers (**1 * ( - 2)**), only the operator signs themselves.

+#### Backspace button

+- Is disabled if result has been calculated.

+#### AC button

+- Is displayed as 'AC' or 'C' depending on whether a number has been entered.
+- If signed number, number is removed and the sign is kept.
+A second click will clear all.

+#### Sign Toggle button

+- Toggles +/- at last index or if the last number is signed with +/-.
+Does not toggle * or /.

+#### Operator buttons

+- Replaces previously entered operator.
+- Takes the calculated result and adds the operator at the end if a calculation has been performed.

+#### Number buttons

+- Clears the display and enters the new number if a calculation has been performed.

 ### Known issues

 - I did not get to implement a responsive layout.
 - I have not handled display overflow.
-- Clicking del after calculation will edit the expression string.
-It's simple to fix, but I'm out of time.
 - **ExpressionHandler** is cluttered.
 I would love to have moved the state logic to its own class.
+I think I could move the state variables to global scope?

 # A.I. usage